Create Extraordinary Teams

 Follow him on Twitter @dhassell.

-Shane Metcalf is a seasoned executive coach and speaker who is obsessed with building healthy organizations, and creating the opportunity for people to have meaningful work and meaningful relationships.
-Driven by his deep belief in the potential of our species, Shane co-founded 15Five, industry-leading performance management software that is unlocking the potential of the global workforce.
+Shane is a seasoned executive coach and keynote speaker who is obsessed with building healthy organizations, and creating the opportunity for people to have meaningful work and meaningful relationships.
+Driven by his deep belief in the potential of our species, Shane co-founded 15Five, industry-leading performance management software that helps leaders and managers drive high performance and build phenomenal cultures via a suite of features including weekly check-ins, OKR tracking, 1-on-1s, and employee appreciation.
+As Chief Culture Officer, Shane understands what fundamentally motivates people, how to architect high performance, how to build strong relationships, and which principles and rituals create “self-organizing cultures”.
+Shane has been featured in Inc., The New York Post, Fast Company, and the Washington Post.